Saturday 27 July 2024

 Fearing land attack, the British Indian Army destroyed rice stocks across East India, including food holdings of farmers.

 No. They bought food.
 Boat denial was a different matter.
-But what it signaled was that the Brits wouldn't defend Bengal.
+But what it signalled was that the Brits wouldn't defend Bengal.
 They would run away as they had run away from Burma.
 It was only after America leapt in with both feet and lots and lots of aeroplanes that General Slim was able to go on the offensive.
 Even then, he preferred to go around Japanese pockets rather than fight them.
 Starvation killed more Japs than allied bullets.

 Churchill’s personal responsibility?